Impressive battery life (for Wear OS)

 Dive deeper: Everything you need to know about IP and ATM ratings

 Mobvoi has updated its AI-powered TicMotion technology to automatically track selected workouts, specifically outdoor runs and walks.
 In theory, this feature means you can just set off without fiddling with your watch before you leave the house.
 The reality isn’t quite as rosy.
-It takes a good few minutes before the watch realizes you’ve started an activity (more so for walking, which takes around 5-10 minutes to activate).
-That’s a lot of fitness data to lose if you’re trying to accurately track your workouts.
+It takes a good few minutes before the watch realizes you’ve started an activity (more so for walking, which takes around 5-10 minutes to activate) or sometimes misses entire journeys.
+That’s a lot of data to lose if you’re trying to accurately track your daily steps.

 The upgraded TicPulse fares better.
 The heart rate monitor can now passively measure your heartbeat and generate heart data for up to seven days.
 This even works in Essential mode.
 As for the heart rate monitor’s accuracy, aside from a few erroneous dips and spikes the results are generally accurate.